jing-yen/tp/docs/DeveloperGuide.md

 **Main components of the architecture**
 ` Paypals` is in charge of the app launch and shut down.
 - At app launch, it initializes the other components in the correct sequence, and connects them up with each other.
-- At shut down, it shuts down the other components and invokes cleanup methods where necessary (?)
+- At shut down, it shuts down all components.

 The bulk of the app's work is down by the following five components:
 * `Ui`: The UI of the App.